The Custom of the Country: In popular culture

 Julian Fellowes has cited The Custom of the Country as an inspiration for his creative work, including Downton Abbey.
 Upon receiving the Edith Wharton Lifetime Achievement Award in 2012 in Boston, Massachusetts, Fellowes said: "It is quite true that I felt this was my book; that the novel was talking to me in a most extreme and immediate way.
 I think it's a remarkable piece of writing.
 In Undine Spragg, Wharton has created an anti-heroine absolutely in the same rank as Becky Sharp, Scarlett O'Hara, or Lizzie Eustace.
 Undine has no values except ambition, greed and desire, and yet through the miracle of Wharton's writing, you are on her side.
 That's what's so extraordinary about the book...I decided, largely because of her work, that it was time I wrote something."

-Planned adaptation

-In 2020 American filmmaker Sofia Coppola announced she planned to develop a miniseries adaptation of the work.
-The series would have starred Florence Pugh as Undine Spragg and consisted of five episodes.
-However, in 2024 Coppola confirmed that Apple had pulled funding from the project.